-Eligible applicants include non-profit organizations, local education agencies, and institutions of higher education who shall maintain a focus on high school students and first generation college students, from underserved communities, in the academic middle and provide a research based approach to mentoring said students that is equitable, high-quality, measurable, aligned to college and career and financially sustainable between February 3, 2021 (or award date) and September 30, 2021 (FY21):
+Eligible applicants include non-profit organizations that specialize in mentoring and coaching students, especially first-generation students from underserved communities and provide a research based approach to mentoring said students that is equitable, high-quality, measurable and aligned to college and career best practices between December 3, 2021 (or award date) and September 30, 2022 (FY22):

-- Research Based Approach to Mentoring Students: OSSE will fund mentoring programs that serve students labeled as being part of the academic middle who are enrolled in, or graduated from, D.C. public and public charter schools.
-The mentoring services provided should be grounded in a research based approach. - Equitable: OSSE will fund mentoring programs in which supports are tiered and differentiated such that said students receive supports that meet their specific needs. - High-quality: OSSE will fund mentoring programs that rely on well-trained advisers to provide information and assistance to students using resources, curricula, tools and delivery models that have been demonstrated to be effective. - Measurable: OSSE will fund mentoring programs that meaningfully contribute to and accelerate student progress toward measurable postsecondary outcomes. - Aligned to College and Career: OSSE will fund mentoring programs that contain supports that enable said students to explore multiple pathways to achieving postsecondary success, including a range of college and career options - Financially Sustainable: OSSE will fund mentoring programs that demonstrate a plan for sustaining said mentoring programming with said students in the case that State funds are no longer available year after year.
+- Research Based Approach to Mentoring Students: OSSE will fund mentoring programs that serve students enrolled in DC public and public charter schools, especially those students participating in OSSE sponsored dual enrollment programs.
+The mentoring services provided should be grounded in a research based approach. - Equitable: OSSE will fund mentoring programs in which supports are tiered and differentiated such that said students receive supports that meet their specific needs. - High-quality: OSSE will fund mentoring programs that rely on well-trained advisers to provide information and assistance to students using resources, curricula, tools and delivery models that have been demonstrated to be effective. - Measurable: OSSE will fund mentoring programs that meaningfully contribute to and accelerate student progress toward measurable postsecondary outcomes. - Aligned to College and Career Best Practices: OSSE will fund mentoring programs that contain supports that enable said students to explore multiple pathways to achieving postsecondary success through a range of college and career options, including dual enrollment programs and opportunities.